 - Ultimately, we hope that the assistance provided by the program will help clients take one more step on the road toward self-sufficiency.

-In 2020, we’ve been able to help 164 families with rent, utility, transportation and other support services.
+Last year, we’ve been able to help 256 families with rent, utility, transportation and other support services.

 Due to our limited space, donations are limited to 6 bags or boxes per day.
 We are also asking that for the safety of our staff and volunteers, these bags and boxes weigh NO MORE than 25lbs.
 We appreciate your generosity and understanding.